smartsupp/smartsupp.github.io/index.md

 ####  Advanced styles

-Customize your chat design with CSS
+Customize your chat design with CSS.

 ####  Widget position

-Set widget position on side or bottom
+Set widget position on side or bottom.

 ####  Chat export to a 3rd party system

-Export all chat communication to a 3rd party system of your choice
+Export all chat communication to a 3rd party system of your choice.

 ####  Pre-chat form customization